slowproj/slowdash/main/server/slowapi/docs/README.md

 - Very similar to FastAPI, except that URLs are associated to class methods.
 Unlike FastAPI, the `app` instance is created after the binding is described.
 (Important for creating multiple handler instances.)

 #### Running the example
+Like FastAPI/Flask, running the script above will start a HTTP server at port 8000.
 ```bash
 python3 testapp.py
 ```